 All staff who read applications must complete the Moving Beyond Bias training available through the UC Learning Center.
-Moving Beyond Bias is a five-module online series on implicit bias designed specifically for the UC Admissions Officers and Readers.
+Moving Beyond Bias is a five-module online series on implicit bias designed specifically for the UC admissions officers and readers.

-A random one percent sample (one for every 100 applications) is scored by a second reader.
+A random 5% sample (five of every 100 applications) are scored by a second reader.
 Only senior readers (with three-plus years of experience) perform second reads.
 They are not aware they are doing a second read and cannot observe first-read scores.
+There is close alignment between first-read and second-read scores, and in the vast majority of cases where they differ it is only by one point.